 - e) Additional criteria may include, as appropriate: - (1) Manure storage plans and/or farm conservation plans approved by the Dane County Land Conservation Division - (2) Existing or proposed sanitary systems must be adequately sized to meet the proposed use and meet all current requirements of COMM 83, Wisconsin Administrative Code and Chapter 46, Dane County Code. - (3) Erosion control and stormwater permits under Chapter 14, Dane County Code. - 3.
-Commercial Development: The Town shall follow the following policies regarding proposed new, or expansion of existing, commercial development within the Agricultural Preservation Area:

-a) To allow limited commercial development as is needed to support existing agricultural activities, provide supplemental income for farm families or provide agricultural-related services.
+Commercial Development: The Town shall follow the following policies regarding proposed new, or expansion of existing, commercial development within the Agricultural Preservation Area: - a) To allow limited commercial development as is needed to support existing agricultural activities, provide supplemental income for farm families or provide agricultural-related services.
 Commercial development must not result in environmental degradation, inappropriate traffic volumes or conflict with farming operations.
 Commercial uses will be limited to those allowable under the Limited Commercial zoning criteria or as conditional uses in the Zoning Districts.

-Town of Primrose Comprehensive Plan Final Chapter 8: Land Use Chapter 8, Page 16 - 17
+Chapter 8, Page 16 - 17